Small-town businesses in the 1960s operated on a currency we’ve mostly abandoned: knowing your customers by name.

 If your mom needed craft supplies or your dad needed a household fix, Ben Franklin had it.

-Why It’s On This List: These five and dime stores brought big-city variety to small towns through smart franchising, making them a reliable main street anchor.
+Why It’s On This List: These five-and-dime stores brought big-city variety to small towns through smart franchising, making them a reliable main street anchor.

 4. Rexall Drug Store